 Why International Studies?

-the world fees multiple crises of climate, war and mobility.
+The world fees multiple crises of climate, war and mobility.
 The MA in International Studies provides you with the skills needed to understand the rising complexity of contemporary life.
 These include the increasing financial insolvency of many states, foreign direct investment (FDI), the growing gap between rich and poor, the large numbers of displaced refugees and migrants, environmental devastations, and falling population numbers.
 Narrow disciplines can often limit themselves to only a limited perspective.

 The MA program provides students with key competencies in critical thinking, research and data gathering in international context.
 In the process, students learn how to formulate and write compellingly about relevant topics in the field.